Beauty and the Beast (1978 film)

-Beauty and the Beast (Panna a netvor, literally "The Virgin and the Monster") is a 1978 Czechoslovak dark fantasy-horror film directed by Slovak film director Juraj Herz.

-The film is a re-telling of the classic tale Beauty and the Beast.
+Beauty and the Beast (Panna a netvor; literally translates to The Virgin and the Monster) is a 1978 Czechoslovak Gothic horror film directed by Juraj Herz from the script by Pavla Marková.
+It is based on Jeanne-Marie Leprince de Beaumont's 1756 fairy tale Beauty and the Beast.
+It premiered on 2 March 1979.

 For his direction, Herz received the Medalla Sitges en Oro de Ley at the Sitges Film Festival in 1979.